 The best way to get into this is by 3D printing or creating molds to make amazing shapes.

-Of course, you’ll need to be able to have a firm understanding of many surface and shape needs from a PC, but this is a great way to make money.
+Of course, you’ll need a firm understanding of many surface and shape needs from a PC to get started.

 10. Put Together Informative Tik Toks and Grow an Audience

 Tik Tok is quickly becoming one of the most popular ways to gain an audience on the internet: so it’s a good idea to at least consider it when trying to make an income.

 Make short videos that entertain and will leave people excited to see more from you.

 These could be tips on building their PC, where to get the best parts, or which parts to avoid: but it’s all a great way to create an active community.

 There are currently one billion active users on TikTok every month: that’s a fifth of all users who are on social media.
 In addition, most users are engaged in the afternoon in their timezone, making it the best time of day to post.